catseye/toolshelf/doc/Theory_of_Operation.markdown

 search paths; and how you can influence it when it's not clever enough to figure these things out by itself.

-When you refer to a source, `toolshelf` tries to do a lot of clever guessing about what source you mean, how to build it, and how to put its executables on your search path.
+When you refer to a source, `toolshelf` tries to do some clever guessing about what source you mean, how to build it, and how to put its executables on your search path.
 It also allows you to supply explicit hints to help it along in this process.